 Continue reading The Quadra Project: Living in the Metaverse

-The opinions you are about to hear belong to the people expressing them and are not necessarily shared by Cortes Radio, it’s board, staff, producers, volunteers or listeners.
+The opinions that follow are those of the person expressing them and not necessarily shared by Cortes Currents, or Cortes Radio.

 The following submission was made by Nancy Beach.